Effective TPE Fluid Sealing and Cost

 While many suppliers practice basic DFM, Enplas Life Tech goes beyond to provide more comprehensive DFM services.
 We believe that effective DFM involves more than just the manufacturability and proper tool building described above.
 The benefits of Enplas Life Tech’s comprehensive DFM practices include:

-Enhancing the intended functions of the part.
-For TPE sealing interfaces, this includes suggesting features to enhance bonding for optimal sealing.
+- Enhancing the intended functions of the part.
+For TPE fluid sealing interfaces, this includes suggesting features to enhance bonding for optimal sealing.
 (See design for details.)

 It is crucial to select a reliable manufacturing partner who prioritizes these issues during the design phase.
 For over 20 years, Enplas Life Tech has worked with industry leading clients to solve challenging TPE manufacturing problems, resulting in robust prototypes and industrial-scale manufacturing of the final product.
 With dedication to meticulous design review and engineering, tool building, injection molding, and assembly, Enplas Life Tech will help you speed up product development and accurately manufacture your fluid-sealing interface.